-OEE: What is it and How to Calculate It?
+OEE Formula: What is it and How to Calculate It?

-With this beginner-friendly guide to OEE, you’ll learn how OEE is related to other terms in manufacturing, how to improve OEE in 3 steps, and implement OEE with the help of your machine operators
+With this beginner-friendly guide to OEE, you’ll learn how OEE is related to other terms in manufacturing, how to improve OEE in 3 steps, and how to implement OEE with the help of your machine operators

 oee es utilizado por un operador de máquinas en una planta de fabricación